 2 of 16

 What Are the 3 Types of ADHD?

-The stereotypical ADHD patient is a 9-year-old boy who loves to jump off dangerously high things and never remembers to raise his hand in class.
-In reality, only a fraction of people with ADHD fits this description.
-Here are the three distinct presentations of ADHD:
+The classic ADHD patient in most people's minds is the overly energetic, disruptive 9-year-old boy who loves to jump off dangerously high things and seems to be driven by a motor.
+In reality, only 20 to 25 percent of people with ADHD fit the hyperactive subtype.
+There are three subtypes recognized in the diagnostic criteria:

 1. Predominantly Hyperactive/Impulsive ADHD – see above

 2. Predominantly Inattentive ADHD – lack of focus and attention are the primary symptoms, not hyperactivity

 3. Combined Type ADHD – when inattention, hyperactivity, and impulsivity go hand-in-hand